Get Started with Oracle Linux Automation Manager

 A Project is a compilation of playbooks grouped based on their actions or the hosts with which they interact.

-We have multiple ways to manage these playbooks using Oracle Linux Automation Manager, such as manually or using a git-based source control management (SCM) solution such as GitHub or Gitlab.
+We have multiple ways to manage these playbooks using Oracle Linux Automation Manager, such as manually or using a git-based source control management (SCM) solution like GitHub or GitLab.

 Use Source Control